 First Friday of the month at Lunch, SC-2

-To provide a support group, mentorship place, and fun space for girls interested in any STEM field to participate in.
+To provide a support group, mentorship place, and fun space for girls and peer allies interested in any STEM field to participate in.
 The cumulative purpose is to encourage girls to pursue STEM without feeling intimidated.
+Girls in STEM is offered to address an historic underrepresentation of girls in science, technology, engineering, and mathematics.

 Host monthly "Project shares" where member share any projects related to STEM that they are working on; Facilitate mentorship opportunities if someone is interested in breaking in to the STEM space.